E-Spin-lab/ConvertExceltoPDF/README.md

-# Convert Excel Tables to PDF
+# Convert Excel Tables to PDFs

-This repository contains ConvertExcelPDF, a python script for converting excel documents to pdfs.
-Pdfs are created with a signature field and only certain permissions enabled.
+This repository contains ConvertExcelPDF, a python script for converting excel documents to PDFs.
+PDFs are created with a signature field and only certain permissions enabled.

 ## PDF permissions

-#### PDF will be created with the following permissions enabled
+### PDF will be created with the following permissions enabled

 -Printing